-If you're petting your dog and feel something hard that looks like a nail or horn, don't panic.
-These benign tumors, known as cornifying epitheliomas, might look unsightly but usually don't cause problems in the affected canine.
+If you're petting your dog and you feel something hard that looks like a nail or horn, don't panic.
+These tumors are known as cornifying epitheliomas.
+They might look unsightly but usually don't cause problems in the dogs who develop them.
 Take your dog to the vet for a definitive diagnosis and possible treatment options.

 When you're petting your dog and you feel any kind of lump or bump that's not normally there, it's easy to start worrying about the worst possible thing.
 While cornifying epitheliomas can look a little like an animal horn, they can also look or feel like hardened spots or hardened cysts.
 Cornifying epitheliomas are also known as keratoacanthoma and infundibular keratinizing acanthoma, according to the Merck Veterinary Manual.
 Some people will also call these cutaneous horns, as "cutaneous" means skin.

 "Cornifying" means looking like a horny substance, and "epitheliomas" is a medical word for a skin tumor that can be either benign or cancerous.
 A cutaneous horn on a dog will be a growth that sticks up from the skin surface.
 It can feel like a stick-like growth on a dog's tail.
 While they can develop anywhere, they often appear on the back, tail, and legs.
 They may also ooze pus or blood.

 They will usually erupt from a hair follicle.
 Middle-aged dogs and certain breeds are most at risk for these growths.
 It is important to get them checked out because most of the time, they will be benign, but they do have the potential to turn into cancerous tumors or can become more widespread across the body.
 Humans can also develop similar horn-like masses.